rokitgg/extended-sdk/README.md

 ## 🚀 Development Status

 This SDK is currently in **active development**!

-We've completed all public info endpoints and are working on additional features.
-We welcome contributions from the open source community to help make this SDK even better.
+Contributions from the open source community are welcomed to help make this SDK even better.

 **✅ Completed:**
 - All public info endpoints (markets, stats, order book, trades, candles, funding, open interest)